VDC 26

 Vision Driven Consulting (VDC) supports the visionary work of artists, community organizers, cooperatives, and not-for-profit organizations by providing consulting, facilitation, and training services.

-Brittany Campese, Founder & Principal
+Brittany Campese, Principal & Founder

 Picture